 Things you’ll need: Stationery

-Kids can write imaginary letters to Harry Potter, Santa Claus, and other figures, asking them very specific questions on unique topics.
+Kids can write imaginary letters to Harry Potter, Santa Claus, and other figures, asking specific questions on unique topics.

 Skills learned: Comprehension, creativity